agcdtmr/wwcode-days-of-code-challenge/README.md

 # - Documentation: README file with instructions on how to use your code
 # - Use version control systems like Git to track changes to your code and collaborate with others

-# 6. Test the code
+# 6. Retest the code

 # Optional: Document errors you encountered